 How Long Is Chicken Broth Good After Expiration?

-If you store the container properly, it should stay safe to eat for at least a couple of years past its date.
+If you store the container properly, it should stay safe to eat for at least a couple of years past its date, especially if it’s a can.

 Obviously, sellers always suggest you should eat their product before the date on the label for the best quality and so on.